acs2405/LSysGen/README.md

 These other constant names are used by the 2D interpreter and do not have any meaning outside the 2D interpreter:

 ```
-set initial_heading := 90    # (optional, defaults 0) This constant sets the initial heading in degrees that the turtle will have.
+set initial_heading := 90          # (optional, defaults 0.0) This constant sets the initial heading in degrees that the turtle will have.
 0 heads east.
 90 heads north
-set rotation := 30           # (optional, defaults 12) This constant sets the angle rotation in degrees that is used in rotations (- and + chars)
+set rotation := 30                 # (optional, defaults 12.0) This constant sets the angle rotation in degrees that is used in rotations (- and + chars)
 set line_width := 0.02             # (optional, defaults 0.1) This constant sets the line width of F and G draw characters, relative to the line length (0.02 is a line width of 0.02 per 1 pixel of line length, so if the line is 100px long, its width will be 2px)
-set background := "#FFBB00"  # (optional, defaults "transparent") This constant sets the background color of the SVG
+set background := "#FFBB00"        # (optional, defaults transparent) This constant sets the background color of the SVG
+set line_color := "#F33"           # (optional, defaults "#000" (black)) This constant sets the default line color of the line being drawn
+set fill_color := "#rgb(0, 0, 0)"  # (optional, defaults "#000" (black)) This constant sets the default fill color when filling shapes
 ```

+Every special constant has a special command-line argument in the program to quickly force a value for that constant.

 You can also define any other variable or constant you want, and use them in the expressions of parametric rules.